TheJumpCloud/support/scripts/automation/Radius/readme.md

 If needed, you can clear out your entire commands queue.
 Copy and paste the following code to a PowerShell terminal window where you've already run `Connect-JCOnline`

+This function will only clear commands from the queue that match `'RadiusCert-Install:*'` in the name.

 ```powershell
 function Get-JCQueuedCommands {
     begin {